 Ever try something you didn’t even know existed and now you can’t live without it?
 That’s how I felt the first time I tried Omurice.
 This omelet with rice in it will change the way you think about boring old cheese-filled omelettes forever.

 I know it changed me.
 Once I tried this delightful breakfast (or anytime, really) dish, I knew I had to try to make my own version at home.
 So, I started with what I knew: How to make fried rice.
+(For a recipe, try my Best Fried Rice.)
 Then, I played around with the quantity of eggs needed to get that nice, thin egg wrap around the rice.
 Then I played with the amount of fillings needed and viola!

 What I ended up with was a decent facsimile of a Japanese Omurice omelet and plenty of delicious “mistakes” that weren’t the most picture-worthy but still so good!